 Beginning number two is a little more measured, putting some flesh on the POV protagonist and his antagonist.
 It also kick-starts the Inciting Incident and propels the central chase plot.
 In plotting terms, it blows a hole in the traditional Act One structure of the hero’s journey, the ordinary world turned upside-down.
 There’s no daily routine on the farm, average day at school, or family dinner around the table.
 It won’t be a long book and it needs to do as genre action thrillers do: throw the audience onto a moving machine.

-As sequels, books two and three are set up to do the same, building on the events of the predecessor(s).
+As sequels, books two and three set out to do the same, building on the events of the predecessor(s).
 These are intended as commercial fiction.
 There’s no room for a slow burn beginning, huge slabs of world-building or character development.
 The reader has to get right in there for page one.
 Ian Fleming didn’t start the Bond books with Bond Jnr.’s schooldays, navy days or the MI6 training academy.
 That’s what fill-in dialogue is for in the quiet scenes between the action.

 Let’s hope it hooks the readers as intended.